wassimseif/wassimseif.github.io/content/portfolio/index.en.md

 - Fused Convolution
 - Knowledge Distillation

 We got interesting results with the model.
-The model can detect objects in images with a high accuracy and speed down to [Int-8](https://www.ibm.com/docs/en/informix-servers/12.10?topic=types-int8) data format.
+The model can reliably detect objects in images with same accuracy as the Fp-32 version while going as low as [Int-8](https://www.ibm.com/docs/en/informix-servers/12.10?topic=types-int8) data format.

 **Disclaimer**: This work is not entirely my own.
 I was part of a team that worked on it.
 ## Tech Stack